U.S. sugar producers concerned about 'loophole' in U.S.-Mexican pact

-NEW YORK (Reuters) - A group representing U.S. sugar producers said it is concerned that the U.S. and Mexican sugar pact agreed on Tuesday contains a loophole that will take power away from the U.S. government and could be exploited.
+NEW YORK, June 6 (Reuters) - A group representing U.S. sugar producers said it is concerned that the U.S. and Mexican sugar pact agreed on Tuesday contains a loophole that will take power away from the U.S. government and could be exploited.

 The group will work with U.S. Secretary of Commerce Wilbur Ross in the coming days to see if that issue can be addressed, said Phillip Hayes, a spokesman for the American Sugar Alliance, in a statement.